Mary Teresa Norton

 Mary Teresa Norton (née Hopkins; March 7, 1875 - August 2, 1959) was an American Democratic Party politician who represented Jersey City and Bayonne in the United States House of Representatives from 1925 to 1951.

 She was the first woman member of the Democratic Party elected to Congress and the first woman elected to represent New Jersey, or any state in the Northeast.
 She chaired four House committees during her tenure and was a labor advocate and a supporter of women's rights.

 Early life and education

-She was born as Mary Teresa Hopkins in Jersey City, New Jersey.
-She attended parochial schools and Jersey City High School (since renamed William L. Dickinson High School) and graduated from Packard Business College, New York City in 1896.
+Born as Mary Teresa Hopkins in Jersey City, New Jersey, Norton attended parochial schools and Jersey City High School (since renamed William L. Dickinson High School).
+She graduated from Packard Business College, New York City in 1896.
 She married Robert Francis Norton in 1909.

 Early career

 Norton was president of the Queen's Daughters' Day Nursery Association of Jersey City from 1916 to 1927.
 She was appointed to represent Hudson County on the New Jersey Democratic State Committee in 1920.
 She was elected a member of that committee in 1921, and served as vice chairperson from 1921 to 1931.
 She chaired the state committee from 1932 to 1935 and again from 1940 to 1944.
 She also served as vice chairman of the Hudson County Democratic Committee.

 She was elected to the Hudson County Board of Chosen Freeholders in 1922, and was a delegate at large to the Democratic National Conventions in 1924, 1928, 1932, 1936, 1940, 1944, and 1948.
 She was a delegate to the International Labor Conference at Paris, France in 1945.